List of The Stand characters: Ralph Brentner

+Leo Rockway / "Joe"

+Leo is a young boy, 11 years old, discovered alone by Nadine Cross in Epsom, New Hampshire.
+She found him dying on the lawn of his home of an infected animal bite and nursed him back to health.
+He acted in a feral way and would not speak--only communicating in grunts and growls--and refused to wear clothes aside from his underwear.
+He had violent tendencies, brandishing a kitchen knife that he refused to let Cross take from him.
+She called him "Joe", not knowing what his name was.

+Upon discovering Larry Underwood, he became intent on killing him.
+Cross stopped him each time, insisting they continue to follow him in hiding to investigate him.
+However, in Maine, Rockway made their presence known, attempting to rush at Underwood with his knife.
+After disarming him, Underwood agrees to let Cross and Rockway join him in his journey to Nebraska.

+Upon meeting Mother Abagail in Nebraska, Rockwood suddenly speaks, saying his birth name aloud and gradually abandoning his feral behavior.
+He becomes close to Underwood and Lucy Swann, beginning to fear Cross, referring to the two women as "Lucy-mom" and "Nadine-mom" respectively.
+Later, he tells Underwood of his premonition regarding Harold Lauder, prompting the search of his home and discovery of his diary.

 Kojak

 Kojak is Glen Bateman's dog, an Irish Setter, whom he adopted after his original master died of the superflu.
 Formerly named Big Steve, Kojak is a rare survivor of the superflu, which affects dogs and horses as well as humans (the book notes that cats are immune).
 When Bateman leaves with Stu Redman, Kojak is initially left behind.
 However, he follows his owner and is later attacked by wolves after arriving at Mother Abagail's empty house.
 Though injured, Kojak manages to walk to the Free Zone.

 He joins Bateman, Redman, Ralph Brentner, and Larry Underwood on their journey to Las Vegas.
 When Redman is injured, Kojak stays behind, killing small animals to feed Redman and fetching sticks for fire-building.
 After being found by Tom Cullen, Kojak is taken back to Boulder.
 It is stated in the novel that he will live for sixteen years after his master's death, and that a female puppy is found near Boulder, indicating that the canine species will survive.

 In the 1994 miniseries Kojak is a golden retriever mix, while in the 2020 miniseries he is a purebred golden retriever.